Gustav Maass (architect)

 Gustav Adam Maass Jr. (1893–1964) was an American architect working primarily in the Mediterranean Revival style who designed public buildings and private homes in and around Palm Beach, Florida, from the 1920s until his death in 1964.

 Early life and education

 Gustav Maass was born in New Orleans, the third of eight children of German immigrants.
-His father was a mechanical engineer.
+His father Gustav A. Maass 1858 - 1927 was a mechanical engineer, his mother Margaret Oelschlegel Maass 1864 - 1943.
 Maass grew up in New Orleans and Birmingham, Alabama.
 He received a degree in architecture from the University of Pennsylvania in 1917, and worked during World War I in the U.S. Civil Service at League Island Navy Yard in Philadelphia.
 After the war, Maass returned to Birmingham, where he designed a variety of structures, including a Masonic Temple, power plants, schools, churches, and houses.

 Palm Beach

 In 1921, Maass joined Harvey and Clarke in West Palm Beach, where he participated in the design of many buildings in Delray Beach in the 1920s; his Art Deco style was reflected in commercial buildings along Atlantic Avenue.
-Maass was responsible for the design of several railroad stations on Florida’s east and west coasts, including:
+Maass was responsible for the design of several railroad stations on Florida's east and west coasts, including: